websight-io/websight-localsync/README.md

 ## How it works
 When running, it will add `target/dist` as FileSystem resource (using FsResourceProvider) to WebSight under `/dev/{PROJECT_NAME}` path.
 It will configure WebSight (using JCR resource mapping) in a way that it first resolves `/dev` before `/apps`.

+## Troubleshooting
+1. You can see dev version of your code even though this script is not running:

+Go to `http://localhost:8080/system/console/configMgr` and search for `Apache Sling File System Resource Provider`.
+See if there are old mappings to your module and delete them.